ostapagon/ostapagon.github.io/_posts/2024-10-31-sh-lighting.md

 ---
 layout: post
 comments: false
-title: "Spherical Harmonics for Environment Map Lighting in PyTorch3D"
+title: "Spherical Harmonics for Environment Map Lighting with PyTorch3D"
-excerpt: ""
+excerpt: "This post explores a practical method for using spherical harmonics in scene illumination.
+Instead of directly calculating light from spherical harmonics, we'll convert them into a 2D UV environment map for efficient sampling."
-date:   2024-10-30 07:00:00
+date: 2024-10-31 07:00:00
 mathjax: true
 ---